bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 few minutes.
 My arms tingled and sometimes my GPS buzzed, followed by a thunderous

-crash before everything went back to normal.
+crash before everything returned to normal.
 I didn’t see any lightning,

 but my back was to the storm.
 I didn't dare pause to look behind me.